Mirika1/Clevo-Fan-Control/README.md

 # Clevo Fan Control
 A fan control app for Clevo laptops.
+This app does not require uninstalling the Clevo Control Center, so you can keep it and still use its features if you want to.

 ## Credits
 This app was originally created by [oleuzop](https://github.com/oleuzop).
 I only made some changes and added some new features.